 Travel Clinic/Students' Medical Needs

-During the Travel Clinic visit the student will undergo the following:
+During the medical clinic visit the student will review the following:

-If the student is ill or becomes ill upon return the student must be evaluated by the Travel Clinic physician.
+If the student is ill or becomes ill upon return the student must be evaluated by the ECU Physicians Travel Clinic.

 - Personal health history and current medications